ChathuJay7/SOLID-Priciples/README.md

 # SOLID Principles

-In software development, Object-Oriented Design (OOD) plays a crucial role when it comes to writing flexible, scalable, maintainable, and reusable code.
+SOLID principles are object oriented design (OOD) concepts relevant to software development.
+SOLID is a structured design approach that ensures your software is modular and easy to maintain, understand, debug and refactor.
+SOLID helps save time and effort in both development and maintenance and also prevents your code from becoming rigid and fragile, which helps you build long-lasting software.
 There are so many benefits of using OOD but every developer should also have the knowledge of the SOLID principle for good object-oriented design in programming.
 The SOLID principle helps in reducing tight coupling.
 Tight coupling means a group of classes are highly dependent on one another which you should avoid in your code.
 Opposite of tight coupling is loose coupling and your code is considered as a good code when it has loosely-coupled classes.
 Loosely coupled classes minimize changes in your code.

 - S - Single Responsibility Principle (SRP)
 - O - Open Closed Principle (OCP)